a sculpture of a African woman in an oversized raffia skirt and top

 3. Smithsonian National Museum of Natural History

 One of the most popular museums in D.C., this museum houses the famous Hope Diamond, dinosaur fossils, and an incredible collection of gems and minerals.
-Don’t miss the butterfly pavilion and the giant squid exhibit!
+Don’t miss the butterfly pavilion!
+You can’t buy tickets in advance so get there before the crowd.
+It’s definitely worth the wait.

 4. Smithsonian National Air and Space Museum